 \subsubsection{Imagery}

 There are two imagery data types collected during the burn: frame pairs and video pairs.
-A general data processing outline can be seen in \textbf{Figure \ref{fig:TIFFchart}}.
-It is important to recognize that TIFF files, which are effectively temperature arrays, are not human readable by default.
+The data processing pipeline we used for using raw thermal RJPEG data, converting it to radiometric thermal TIFFs, and generating the colormapped thermal JPEGs .